Esha-R-awg/Private-Ledger/README.md

 ![image](https://github.com/user-attachments/assets/a8db6fcc-0b44-425b-9903-0662584d339b)

-Keep track of the series/webtoons/novels that you're are watching and reeading with simple web-app.
+Keep track of the series/webtoons/novels that you are watching and reading with this simple web-app.

 ![image](https://github.com/user-attachments/assets/2f285f28-ee75-456f-b456-5540666a9353)